MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-peripheral-simulator.md

 The peripheral simulator is a utility that Microsoft provides as part of Microsoft Dynamics 365 Commerce and as a standalone utility.
 The utility has two primary components, a *virtual peripheral simulator* and a *point of sale (POS) simulator*.

-**Virtual peripheral simulator:** The virtual peripheral simulator is provided primarily to support testing of scenarios that usually require physical POS peripheral devices.
+- **Virtual peripheral simulator** - The virtual peripheral simulator is provided to primarily support testing of scenarios that usually require physical POS peripheral devices.
 It's also useful for diagnosing peripheral problems.
-If a peripheral is not functioning correctly when physically connected but does function correctly when configured as a virtual peripheral, the issue is probably being caused by the physical device or the manufacturer-provided device driver.
-In these cases, we recommend you contact the manufacturer to resolve the issue.
+If a peripheral isn't functioning correctly when physically connected but does function correctly when configured as a virtual peripheral, the issue is probably caused by the physical device or the manufacturer-provided device driver.
+In these cases, Microsoft recommends that you contact the manufacturer to resolve the issue.

-**POS simulator:** The POS simulator is used to test the compatibility of physical peripheral devices without having to deploy the POS client.
+- **POS simulator** - The POS simulator is used to test the compatibility of physical peripheral devices without having to deploy the POS client.

 ## Install the peripheral simulator